SoftCircuits/QueryArgumentEncryptor/README.md

 string arg = /* Value of query argument */

 // Note: An exception is thrown if the password or data is invalid.
-// If the data is valid but incorrect, args will be empty.
 ArgumentEncryptor args = new ArgumentEncryptor("Password123", arg);
 // Get some data
 string s = args["Key1"];